PRODUCE IN THE PARK

 • Crafts

 • Food trucks/ Prepared food items (with relevant licenses).
-We accept food trucks based on product offerings, reviews, and ease of doing business.
+We select food trucks based on product offerings, reviews, and ease of doing business.

 • No “home style” canned goods can be sold without appropriate licensing from local, state and federal authorities.
 This includes items like pickles, salsa and pepper jellies.